 A Foreign Exchange Act No 12 2017 was introduced in 2017 whereby the new Department of Foreign Exchange was established.
 The changes and the effects of the departments are yet to be fully realized.
 It is a department of the central bank.

 To start with, every FX trader should know that only Sri Lankan regulated Forex brokers are allowed to do business in Sri Lanka.
 This does not mean that there are no rogue brokers that want to bypass the system.
 However, traders who are located outside Sri Lanka are not bound by the ECD rules.
 They can engage with any broker they so wish.
-But of course one must abide with the laws and regulations of the particular country they are in.
+But of course one must abide by the laws and regulations of the particular country they are in.

 It is legal to engage in Forex trading.
 All you have to do is find a top FX Sri Lanka broker that is regulated by the CBSL.
 For a broker to be considered as one being regulated by ECD and by extension CBSL, it must have fulfilled a long list of requirements.
 These requirements include;